Bill Ashurst (footballer)

 William Ashurst (4 May 1894 – 26 January 1947) was an English professional footballer who made 200 appearances in the Football League for Notts County as a right back.

+Ashurst also played League football for Lincoln City and West Bromwich Albion.
 He was capped by England at international level and represented the Football League XI.
-Ashurst also played league football for Lincoln City and West Bromwich Albion.

 Personal life

 Ashurst's younger brother Eli also became a footballer.
 During the First World War, Ashurst served as a gunner in the Royal Field Artillery and as a private in the Tank Corps.